Finger (protocol): Security concerns

 Supplying such detailed information as e-mail addresses and full names was considered acceptable and convenient in the early days of networking, but later was considered questionable for privacy and security reasons.

 Finger information has been used by hackers as a way to initiate a social engineering attack on a company's computer security system.
 By using a finger client to get a list of a company's employee names, email addresses, phone numbers, and so on, a hacker can call or email someone at a company requesting information while posing as another employee.

 The finger daemon has also had several exploitable security holes crackers have used to break into systems.
 For example, in 1988 the Morris worm exploited an overflow vulnerability in fingerd (among others) to spread.

 For these reasons, by the late 1990s the vast majority of sites on the Internet no longer offered the service.

 Application support

-It is implemented on Unix (like macOS), Unix-like systems (like Linux and FreeBSD), and current versions of Windows (finger.exe command).
+It is implemented on Unix (including modern FreeBSD and macOS), Unix-like systems (such as Linux), and current versions of Windows (finger.exe command).
 Other software has finger support: